LazaroDamasceno/Discovering-Square-Number/README.md

 For example, if the given number is 8 the result is 64, because it derives from the sum of 1+3+5+7+9+11+13+15.

-One way to find is the code bellow:
+One way to find it is the code bellow:

     import java.util.*;
     import java.util.stream.*;